 Perhaps one reason business owners are surprised by the life insurance requirement is that SBA loans are already guaranteed by the federal government.
 Nevertheless, lenders often require life insurance as an additional protection.

-As lending requirements have become more strict over the past couple of years, obtaining life insurance for a loan over $250,000 has gotten more challenging, Alper said.
+As lending requirements have become stricter, obtaining life insurance for a loan over $250,000 has become more challenging, Scholz said.
 But if you’re healthy, it can be done.

 Policies vary considerably in the amount of coverage they provide and the time it takes take to issue them.

 The highest amount of no-medical-exam life insurance you can get is $399,000.
 It’s available through Sagicor, which can issue a policy in 24 hours.
-Life of the Southwest offers policies of up to $350,000 within 24 hours, but its policies are only available in 30 states.
+Life of the Southwest offers policies up to $350,000 within 24 hours, but they are only available in 30 states.
 Assurity offers $350,000 in coverage for every state except New York, but its underwriting time is longer.
-Fidelity and American National can provide up to $250,000 of coverage and issue a policy in a week.
+Fidelity and American National can provide up to $250,000 of coverage and issue a policy within a week.

-If one policy does not offer enough coverage, lenders allow you to combine it with others.
+If one policy does not offer enough coverage, lenders allow you to combine multiple policies.

 “If you can qualify for a $1.1 million loan, you can qualify for $1.1 million of life insurance,” Scholz said.

 There’s one more important factor.
 After your policy is issued, you still need to make an assignment to the lender, which takes three to seven business days.
 Scholz budgets for this in advance, notifies clients as soon as their policy is issued, has them fill out the lender’s assignment form, and returns it to the lender the same day.
 Don’t forget about this form—it’s a factor some agents neglect in calculating the timeline for closing a loan.

 As long as you meet the deadlines, getting life insurance to close a small business loan is pretty simple—if you’re in good health.